-To comply with these requirements, the Centers for Medicare & Medicaid Services (CMS) will calculate Excess Readmission Ratios for these three readmission measures based on the NQF-endorsed methodology, using discharges from a prior period.
+To comply with these requirements, the Centers for Medicare & Medicaid Services (CMS) adopted, and publicly reported, the following 30-day risk standardized readmission measures for the Hospital Readmissions Reduction Program.

-For information regarding the calculation of the payment adjustment factors, see Readmissions Reduction Program on the CMS website.
+For information regarding the calculation of the payment adjustment factors, refer to the Readmissions Reduction Program page on the CMS website.

 The Review and Corrections Process

-For the Hospital Readmissions Reduction Program, CMS will provide hospitals with a period of 30 days to review and submit corrections on information used to calculate their Excess Readmission Ratios.
-This 30-day period begins the day hospitals Hospital-Specific Reports (HSRs), including the accompanying discharge-level information, are posted to their QualityNet accounts and ends 30 days later.
-For FY 2014, the 30-day review period is from June 13, 2013, to July 12, 2013.
+For the Hospital Readmissions Reduction Program, hospitals will have 30 days to review and submit corrections on information used to calculate their Excess Readmission Ratios.
+This 30-day period begins the day hospitals receive their Hospital-Specific Reports (HSRs), via their QualityNet Secure Portal account and ends 30 days later.
+For FY 2016, the 30-day review period is from June 16, 2015 to July 16, 2015.

-The discharge-level worksheets that hospitals received as part of their HSR provide the data needed to replicate the Excess Readmission Ratio.
-(See the Description of the FY 2014 30-Day Readmission Measures Hospital-Specific Report, for replication instructions and an example.)
-However, the Review and Correction process that CMS has proposed does not allow hospitals to submit additional corrections related to the underlying claims data, or to add new claims to the data extract used to calculate the ratios.
+While CMS is providing hospitals with detailed discharge-level information as part of their HSRs, the Review and Corrections process does not allow hospitals to submit corrections related to the underlying claims data, or to add new claims to the data used to calculate the Excess Readmission Ratios.